- ASP.NET Core Boilerplate

 Resilience and Error Handling

-ASP.NET MVC Boilerplate uses popular Content Delivery Networks (CDN) from Google and Microsoft but what happens in the unlikely event that these go down?
-Well, ASP.NET MVC Boilerplate provides backups for these.
+ASP.NET Core Boilerplate uses popular Content Delivery Networks (CDN) from Google and Microsoft but what happens in the unlikely event that these go down?
+Well, ASP.NET Core Boilerplate provides backups for these.

 Easier Debugging and Performance Testing Tools

-ASP.NET MVC Boilerplate makes use of Glimpse (As advertised by Scott Hansleman).
-It’s a great tool to use as you are developing, to find performance problems and bugs.
-Of course, Glimpse is all preconfigured, so you don’t need to lift a finger to install it.
+ASP.NET Core Boilerplate makes use of Glimpse (As advertised by Scott Hanselman).
+It's a great tool to use as you are developing, to find performance problems and bugs.
+Of course, Glimpse is all preconfigured, so you don't need to lift a finger to install it.

 Patterns and Practices